TridotsTech/go1-commerce/README.md

 Go1Commerce is a comprehensive e-commerce solution designed to empower businesses to build and manage their online stores with ease and flexibility.
 This open-source platform provides a range of features for managing products, orders, payments, and marketing, along with powerful SEO tools and analytics for optimizing your store's performance.

+** Note: It's a standalone frappe E-commerce application and not compatible with ERPnext.

 ## Key Features

 - **Product Catalog Management**: Efficiently manage, showcase, and optimize your product offerings to drive customer engagement and sales.